tenox7/wfm/README.md

     access-htauth=ro:*
     access-htauth=rw:admin

-If you use mixed ro/rw access for instance ip=ro:* and user=rw:admin then in order to authenticate click on the lock sign on right side of the top status bar.
+If you use mixed readonly and readwrite access then then in order to authenticate click on the lock sign on right side of the top status bar.

 For LDAP/AD refer to `mod_authnz_ldap` with basic / digest authentication.
 To allow a specific LDAP group use `Require ldap-group` and `access-htauth=:rw:*`.

 ## Copyrights and Credits
-Copyright (c) 1994-2017 by Antoni Sawicki
+Copyright (c) 1994-2018 by Antoni Sawicki
 Copyright (c) 1996-2011 by Thomas Boutell and Boutell.Com, Inc.
 Copyright (c) 2002 by Aladdin Enterprises
 Copyright (c) 1999-2009 by Paul Johnston